olinrobotics/learning-resources/kalman_filter/GROUNDTRUTH_SETUP.md

 ### Camera Calibration
 We calibrated the Raspberry Pi camera following the normal instructions for the `camera_calibration` package ([link](http://wiki.ros.org/camera_calibration)).

+From above, run this in the terminal:
+~rosrun camera_calibration cameracalibrator.py --size 9x6 --square 0.108 image:=/camera/image_raw camera:=/camera~
+If something goes wrong, check the names of the image topics (image:=) and the size of the calibration grid (--size).

 This required restarting the robot such that the camera was not pointed at bright lights, making it's self-calibration too dark to see.

 This program saves a .yaml file with the calibrated camera parameters.
 This .yaml file is saved in this repo.
 <img src="https://github.com/olinrobotics/learning-resources/blob/kalman/kalman_filter/images/camera_calib.jpg" width=250/>

+You can also run the april tag scripts like this:
+~rosrun my_pf star_center_position_revised.py _pose_correction:=0.37954481972790866 _phase_offset:=0.5509349120120457~
+where the pose correction and phase offset are calibrations taken with Paul.
+We'll include this in the april_tags.launch file next time.

 ### April Tag Calibration
 The software setup uses two files from Paul's repositories: